 Kaplan and Garrick [14] stated the definition of risk that is most commonly used among modern risk analysts as, "Fundamentally... a risk analysis consists of an answer to the following three questions: (1) What can happen?
 (2) How likely is it that [it] will happen? and (3) If it does happen, what are the consequences?
-To answer these questions we would make a list of outcomes or 'scenarios' [where each line in the list] can be thought of as a triplet $\langle s_i, p_i, c_i \rangle$ where $s_i$ is a scenario identification or description; $p_i$ is the probability of that scenario; and $c_i$ is the consequence or evaluation measure of that scenario, i.e., the measure of damage.
-If this table contains all the scenarios we can think of, we can then say that it (the table) is the answer to the questions and therefore is the risk."
-When this definition is placed in security terms, the scenario $s_i$ represents a specific threat $T$ with particular characteristics (e.g., number of attackers, weapons, tools, etc.) exploiting particular vulnerabilities to produce consequences $c_i$ .
-The scenario likelihood $p_i$ includes both the likelihood for a threat to attempt an attack ( $P_T$ ), and the conditional likelihood that the attack by this threat will be successful ( $P{S|T}$ ).
+To answer these questions we would make a list of outcomes or 'scenarios' [where each line in the list] can be thought of as a triplet $\langle s_i, p_i, c_i \rangle$ where s_i is a scenario identification or description; p_i is the probability of that scenario; and c_i is the consequence or evaluation measure of that scenario, i.e., the measure of damage.
+If this table contains all the scenarios we can think of, we can then say that it (the table) is the answer to the questions and therefore is the risk."[‡] Thus, risk is defined as a collection of such triples, and since each scenario is associated with a probability, one can summarize this set of triples as a "risk curve" which satisfies the definition of a statistical complementary cumulative distribution function (CCDF).